Growth Trends for Related Jobs

 The minimum qualification for forensic accounting jobs is a bachelor's degree in accounting, but most forensic accountants also have the Certified Public Accountant credential.
 The CPA requires 30 graduate semester hours of accounting classes and passing a four-part national exam.
 Many forensic accountants take additional classes in law or criminal justice.
 An experienced forensic accountant can also qualify for credentialing as a Certified Fraud Examiner by passing exams.

-2016 Salary Information for Accountants and Auditors
+Accountants and Auditors salary

 References